-Unfortunately about 4 in 10 teenagers become seriously depressed each year.
-That alone is a shocking figure, but in light of developmental changes and the numerous pressures on young people, those affected and in need of therapy can be much higher, hence the need for counselling aimed towards adolescents.
+It’s thought that about 4 in 10 teenagers become seriously depressed each year.
+That might seem a shocking figure.
+But in light of developmental changes your teen is going through (in fact even their teen brain is still growing) and the numerous pressures on young people?
+It’s likely the true statistic of those affected and in need of therapy can be much higher.

 Who is an adolescent?

-If you are a young person and feel sad most of the time and this is affecting your work at school, relationships with friends or family, or you feel like your just not being you then you should really talk to someone.
+If you are a young person and feel sad most of the time and this is affecting your work at school, relationships with friends or family?
+Or you feel like you’re just not being you?
+Then you should really talk to someone.
 The same applies if you are feeling worried about your drug or alcohol use, social circle or any other pressures.

-Accepting you need help is a first step, telling someone is the next and getting help today couldn’t be easier.
-You could speak to a parent, carer, teacher, school nurse, your GP or a trusted adult – they will then help you to take the next steps.
-If they don’t, tell someone else, trust your instincts that you feel down and require assistance.
+If you don’t know how to start the conversation, read our article on to talk to your parents about mental health.
+Or you could speak to a teacher, school nurse or counsellor, your GP or a trusted adult.
+They will then help you to take the next steps.
+If they don’t, tell someone else.
+Trust your instincts that you feel down and require assistance.